Dazcam/Bioinformatics-tutorials/pages/get_sra_info.md

 access permissions, many groups opt to post their data on GEO.

 Obtaining SRA files from GEO repositories can be quite confusing.
 See [here](https://www.biostars.org/p/111040/) for tips.
-The best method I've found so far is described below.
+The best method I've found so far to download files is described below.

-We need to find the SRA numbers for the files we are interested in and annotate them in a sensible way so we can keep track of the files as they move through the pipeline and understand what they are if we come back to 2 years from now.
-TThis is probably the most important part of the whole process as you can easily make a typo somewhere and download a completely different file from a different study!
+We need to find the SRA numbers for the files we are interested in and annotate them in a sensible way so we can keep track of the files as they move through the pipeline and to easily recognise them if we come back to look at them 2 years from now.
+This is probably the most important part of the whole process as you can easily make a typo somewhere and download a completely different file from a different study!

 ***

 ### Open a text editor

-We start by opening a text file in our home folder on ROCKS.
+We start by opening a text file in our home folder.

 ~~~bash
 nano sra_files.txt